Principal's Qualification Program

 Module 7: The Changing Role of the School Leader

-Module 8: Co-creating and Inclusive School
+Module 8: Co-creating an Inclusive School

 Module 9: Building Professional Capital